 School Improvement Strategy

-The School Improvement Strategy underpins the WE3 priority in the Education Strategy and sets out Warwickshire’s approach to school improvement where system leaders are responsible for leading and driving school improvement.
+The School Improvement Strategy underpins the Family of Schools priority in the Education Strategy and sets out Warwickshire’s approach to school improvement where system leaders are responsible for leading and driving school improvement.

 Nuneaton Education Strategy

 The Nuneaton Education Strategy is the first ‘placed based’ strategy aimed at improving education, prospects and aspirations for the young people of Nuneaton as part of the Transforming Nuneaton programme.
 If successful, this approach could be applied to other regions in the county.